 Student Fellowship Competitions

 The office of the Dean of the College is the official campus representative for the following scholarships and fellowships.
 In some instances, students applying for the fellowship or scholarship must be nominated by the office of the Dean; in other instances, the office of the Dean simply provides guidance to the student in the application process.
 Students interested in any of these scholarships or fellowships should get more information from the sponsoring institution's web site.
-Dr. Bruce can also provide additional information.
+Dr. Gustafson can also provide additional information.